xmlet/HtmlFlow/Readme.md

 and our fork of [xmlet/template-benchmark](https://github.com/xmlet/template-benchmark).

-Check the implementation of the sample Spring-based pet clinic with HtmlFlow views [xmlet/spring-petclinic](https://github.com/xmlet/spring-petclinic).
+Check the implementation of the sample Spring-based petclinic with HtmlFlow views [xmlet/spring-petclinic](https://github.com/xmlet/spring-petclinic).
-You can found different kinds of dynamic views [there](https://github.com/xmlet/spring-petclinic/tree/master/src/main/java/org/springframework/samples/petclinic/views).
+You can find different kinds of dynamic views [there](https://github.com/xmlet/spring-petclinic/tree/master/src/main/java/org/springframework/samples/petclinic/views).

 ## References